MarioTovarCalonge/Elder_adol_vaccination/README.md

 -R packages: "ggplot2", "cowplot", "fanplot", "gridExtra", "minpack.lm", "nlsr", "iterators", "foreach", "doParallel", "dplyr".

 Once R and gcc are available, no explicit installation, or special hardware is needed.
 When running the master scripts provided, C codes will be compiled as external libraries.
-R libraries will be installed automatically, although installation success depends upon R's version.
 If R packages are not installed, please install them manually.

 Please note that: -Folder's names should be preserved.
 Otherwise errors will be raised as scripts need the correct paths for working properly.